twilio/twilio-go/rest/content/v1/docs/ContentApprovalRequestsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a FetchApprovalParams struct
+Other parameters are passed through a pointer to a FetchApprovalFetchParams struct

 Name | Type | Description